Corporate executives and administration officials have a high turnover rate, but secretaries tend to stick around, and some have interesting stories.

 “I’m looking forward to incorporating class exercises that utilize the technology available in the classroom to keep students engaged,” Garcia said.
 “There are a lot of educational videos and interactive games that present academic material in innovative ways so that students can retain it better.”

-Apart from her career preparations, Garcia is also the caregiver to two Chihuahuas and two pit bulls with a plan of one day having an acre of land for an animal sanctuary for unwanted animals.
+Apart from her career preparations, she is also the caregiver to two Chihuahuas and two pit bulls with a plan of one day having an acre of land for an animal sanctuary for unwanted animals.

 Garcia wants to have at least one cow, a pig, and a horse at her rescue farm.